F5CodeGuru/asm241consolidated/module4/lab1/lab1.rst

 	*In this lesson you will use a common comment/review page for an online seller.*

+|

 .. image:: images/webgoatlesson.png
+        :width: 600px

+|

 3. Minimize the browser and open the CSRF.html file on your desktop.

-	*This is an ecample of a website asking you to register for a mailing list.*
+	*This is an example of a website asking you to register for a mailing list.*

 4. Type in "f5student@example.com" and click Sign Up.
 This should open a new tab.
 Go ahead and close that tab.

+|

 .. image:: images/attackersite.png
+        :width: 600px

+|

 .. note:: This type of tab would not normally pop up upon a successfull CSRF attack and is purley here for illustration purposes

+|

 5. Click back on your webgoat browser tab and take a look at the reviews section.
 What do you notice?

 	*The attacker site took advantage of the fact that you were already logged in to WebGoat Application and used your account to post a review.*

-6. Go back to the attacker site tab, right click and select view source.
+6. Go back to the attacker site tab, right-click and select view source.
 Examine the code to see the hidden form fields that were used for the attack.

+|

 Mitigate the Attack
 ~~~~~~~~~~~~~~~~~~~